akka/akka-grpc/docs/src/main/paradox/buildtools/gradle.md

 The plugin looks for `.proto` files under `src/main/protobuf`.

-Loading proto files from other directories this is currenlty not supported.
+Loading proto files from other directories is currently not supported.
 If you are interested in this feature you can find more background in issue [#288](https://github.com/akka/akka-grpc/issues/288)